Sasha-hk/STETI/README.md

     . ./install.sh
     ```

-- in the same [dir](./env "link to the env dir") actionvate env for django:
+- in the same [dir](./env "link to the env dir") activate env for django:

     ```shell
     source env/bin/activate
     ```

-- got to the [./backend](./backend "link to the env dir") directory and run server
+- go to the [./backend](./backend "link to the env dir") directory and run server

     ```shell
     python3 manage.py runserver